- Enjoy these eBooks. Share them. Celebrate them. -

 It’s about three artificial intelligence (AI) initiatives that PG has undertaken in the past couple of years.
 First is the audiobooks, followed by browsing categories & book summaries.
 Also a bonus application that is rather neat.

-This is the Project Gutenberg Newsletter for October-December 2016
+This is the Project Gutenberg Newsletter for July 2025

 CONTENTS